-What is integer division in Java?
+What is Integer Division in Java?

 Division in Java takes place normally like regular division in mathematics or real life.
 However, it just discards the remainder.
 For example, if you divide 9 by 2 the quotient is 4 and the remainder is 1.
 Integer division Java - 1In real life, the answer is 4.5 or 4½.
 If you perform the same calculation with int in Java, your answer will be 4.
 It is not rounded to the closest integer (like ~4.5 = 5) 1 as a remainder is thrown away.

-Example 1 [ Remainder is 0 ]
+1 Example of Integer Division in Java [ Remainder is 0 ]

 The integer division in Java works perfectly for all the cases where the divisor completely divides the dividend (integer divided by x integer).
 The answer is a whole number and the integer data type can hold it without overflow.
 Hence there is no loss of data.
 For example, have a look at the following snippet.